Autonomic Nervous System Regulation

 the regulation of autonomic state, via bidirectional communication between the brain and visceral organs, becomes the linchpin of physical, psychological, and social development.

-Porges establishes autonomic state regulation as the foundational mechanism underlying all emotional, cognitive, and social developmental processes.
+Porges establishes autonomic state regulation as the foundational mechanism from which emotional, cognitive, and behavioral development proceed, positioning it as the defining substrate of all subsequent psychological organization.

 Porges, Stephen W., The Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication, and Self-Regulation, 2011thesis